 Living Collections Fellowship

-In addition, the LCF will work closely with the LMS Core Committee on all aspects of the project and with the Living Collections department managers, to support other special projects across all three units.
+The LCF will also work closely alongside the Living Collections department managers and the other LCF to support special projects across all three units.

 Applications are sought from early-career individuals with a degree (MS preferred) in horticulture, plant science, plant ecology, or related disciplines, and who have chosen public horticulture and/or botanical garden management as a career path.
 Applicants should be well-positioned to conduct independent project-based assignments.
-Preference will be given to candidates with a working knowledge of landscape management, plant health care practices, and GIS.
+Preference will be given to candidates with a working knowledge of plant propagation and production.
 Applicants are expected to be fluent in English.

 The Fellowship provides an annual stipend of $48,000, and as an employee of Harvard University, the LCF is eligible for health insurance benefits.

-The Fellowship is typically awarded for two years, pending a satisfactory progress report during the first year.
-The successful candidate is expected to begin by the spring/summer of the current calendar year.
+The fellowship is typically awarded for two years, pending a satisfactory progress report during the first year.
+The successful candidate is expected to begin by spring/summer 2019.

 The Fellowship is awarded through a competitive review process.
-To be considered, applicants submit the following in PDF format via an Online Application.
-Check back in fall 2018 for the application link and information on the 2019 application process.
+To be considered, applicants should submit the following in PDF format via the Online Application.

 - Cover letter

 - Statement of purpose (two pages maximum).
-The statement of purpose should clearly depict the applicant’s 1) interest in the Living Collections Fellowship at the Arnold Arboretum; 2) intended career path in living collections management and how the Fellowship furthers those objectives; and 3) proven successful project management abilities and how those skills will benefit the work of the Living Collections Team.
+The statement of purpose should clearly depict the applicant’s (i) interest in the Living Collections Fellowship at the Arnold Arboretum; (ii) intended career path in living collections management and how the Fellowship furthers those objectives; and (iii) proven successful project management abilities and how those skills will benefit the work of the Living Collections team.

 - Curriculum vitae